 You can try hunting before you become a member of North Hills Hunt.
 You need to be a guest of a member so that you can have a guide for the day.
-If you do not know a member of North Hills Hunt, you may contact Mary Curran, who will be happy to help or match you up with someone who can.
+If you do not know a member of North Hills Hunt, you may contact Holly Barrett, who will be happy to help or match you up with someone who can.

 If you have English tack and attire – tan pants, black coat and black boots – that’s great but don’t let clothes and saddle types stop you from coming out for the day.
 Western gear is fine for first-timers.
 Minimum requirements are a hard hat, heeled shoes and a bit that stops your horse.

 Guests are allowed three “caps” (guest appearances at a hunt) per lifetime, at a fee of $75* per hunt.
 Guest capping is allowed at all but Opening and Closing Hunts and Joint meets.

 Capping fees may be applied to the fee to upgrade to full membership status.

 Before the hounds move off, capping fees and a signed waiver should be presented to the Honorary Secretary in a sealed envelope.
 The outside of the envelope should state name, date and the name of the NHH sponsor.
 Capping fees can also be paid online with an emailed waiver sent to Holly Barrett

 *If capping fee is not paid prior to start of hunt, then capping fee is $100.

 Members of the field should ride according to the honors as given, or by specific invitation of the Field Master.
 The field should be ranked in the following manner:

 - By invitation of a NHH MFH, Ex-MFHs & MFHs of other hunts

 - Gentlemen & Ladies with colors